A P\'olya-Gamma Sampler for a Generalized Logistic Regression: Inference Sampling Strategy

 \subsection{The parameter $p$ is unknown}

 In this case, the full conditional for $p$ is:

 where $p(\omega_i)$ is a $\mbox{PG}(2p,0)$ and we assume a Gamma prior for $p$.
 Sampling from this full conditional distribution is not straightforward and alternative strategies must be employed.
-We chose to marginalize the above full conditional by integrating out the $\omega$'s and applying the slice sampling of \cite{neal2003}.
-This algorithm requires the computation of the inverse of the above full conditional distribution.
+One can marginalize the above full conditional by integrating out the $\omega$'s and applying the slice sampling of \cite{neal2003}.
+Alternatively, one can further integrate out the $\bm{Z}$ and obtain the following conditional

+The slice sampling algorithm requires the computation of the inverse of the above full conditional distribution.
 We used the function \texttt{uniroot} available in R to compute the numerical inverse.

 The next sections illustrate the performance of the algorithm with simulated and real data.